As per John Gottman’s research, love maps are a fundamental element to make relationships work in the long run.

 Instead of asking your partner, let your partner come up with one of the questions above -or simply make your own questions-.
 Then you talk about what you think your partner would reply.

-Then listen to what your partner say and use it as discussion topic to deepen your love maps and to better get to know your partner.
+Then listen to what your partner say and use it as a discussion topic to deepen your love maps and to better get to know your partner.

 In a nutshell, why should you care about love maps and getting to know your partner better and better?